Impact

 Risk and Exploitability

 The CVSS score of 8.5 indicates high severity.
-EPSS is currently unavailable, providing no quantifiable exploitation probability data, and the issue is not listed in the CISA KEV catalog.
+The EPSS score of 0.00063 reflects a very low but measurable exploitation probability, and the issue is not listed in the CISA KEV catalog.
 The likely attack vector is a man‑in‑the‑middle or a legitimate IdP user re‑authenticating through a maliciously crafted SAML response.
 Because the attacker only needs a valid assertion from the same IdP, the conditions for exploitation are relatively low; there is no requirement for privileged access or code execution beyond the ability to supply a forged assertion.

 OpenCVE Enrichment